 I’ll drop an email over to clients 6 weeks before their wedding date.
 This is to start planning the wedding photography in detail.
 Clients are asked to fill out an online form with how the day is going to run and all the essential info like timings, places, names and contact details on the day.

-Once I have received the completed day in detail form I meet up with clients for a chat and some drinks to go through everything.
+Once I have received the completed day in detail form I will meet up (or have a video call) with clients for a chat and some drinks to go through everything.
 The purpose of this meeting (apart from to have a nice time) is to help me completely clarify what clients have planned for their day.
 My aim is to photograph the wedding day in a documentary manner as it unfolds – this means that I have to be really clear on what is happening and when.
 I also find that clients relax when they are really secure that I know their wedding day plans like they do.

 One Week Before Your Wedding

 I will drop you an email to check in and confirm plans.
 I know that weddings can be a bit of a moveable feast and plans do have a habit of changing at the last minute.
 Don’t worry if they do – I’ll check in with you to ensure we’re singing off the same hymn sheet.

 Because I know that people are excited about their wedding photos I will share some highlight photos with you 1 week after your wedding.
 You can share these photos as much or as little as you want.
 After that it will take me approximately weeks to edit the full story of images.
 I like to deliver lots of images, and I go through the final pack many times to make sure they are perfect.
 Clients will receive their wedding photos via a private online gallery; from which images can be downloaded as high resolution jpgs, shared on social media and prints can be ordered.
 I also offer wedding albums, and once clients have seen their final photos they very often want to make up a wedding album from their favourite images.

 If all of this sounds exactly what you are looking for in a wedding photographer then you can get the process started by contacting me here.